aloistr/swisseph/readme.md

 https://www.dropbox.com/scl/fo/y3naz62gy6f6qfrhquu7u/h?rlkey=ejltdhb262zglm7eo6yfj2940&dl=0

-The ast* folders are organized in folders like ast_0_99 in groups of 100 each.
-Dropbox is a bit slow with large numbers of folders which each contain 1000 files.
-It handles 100 such folders better then 620.

 The total volume was 29 Gb in September 2023.

 ## Asteroid files for all available named asteroids (more than 24'000)